learn-co-curriculum/ds-curriculum-team/style_guide.md

 * bash — the commonly-used acronym for Bourne-Again SHell.
 * boolean — though in specific reference to the fields of Boolean Algebra or Boolean Logic this can be appropriate, just be consistent.
-* debug console (iOS) — this is a colloquial name for the 'Console Output

 **Do** capitalize: